Professional Growth Cycle

 On 1 February 2021:

-- The Professional Growth Cycle will be ready for implementation!
-Each Professional Growth Cycle will align with the Annual Certification Cycle that also begins February 2021, so we can begin both simultaneously in the new school year.
+The Professional Growth Cycle will be ready for implementation!
+Each Professional Growth Cycle will align with the Annual Certification Cycle that also begins February 2021, so both can begin simultaneously in the new school year.

 In preparation, teachers can:

 - Stop collecting evidence for Council’s purposes (caveat on this: some professional leaders and centres will continue with professional conversations, classroom observations and other similar activities during the moratorium period ).